WaleedTaj/Mosam_App/README.md

 # 🌦️ Mosam App

 Welcome to **Mosam App**!
 A simple and intuitive weather application that provides you with the latest weather information based on the location you enter.
-No need to enable location services—just type in the city or area you want to check the weather for, and Mosam App will do the rest! 🌍
+No need to enable location services — just type in the city or area you want to check the weather for, and Mosam App will do the rest! 🌍

 ## 🌟 Features